leanprover/fp-lean/functional-programming-lean/src/monads.md

 Even though Lean does not have mutable variables, a workaround exists.
 From the point of view of the rest of the world, the mutable variable can be thought of as having two relevant aspects: its value when the function is called, and its value when the function returns.
-In other words, a function that uses a mutable variable can be seen as a function that takes the mutable variable's starting value as an argument, and returns a pair of the variable's final value and the function's result.
+In other words, a function that uses a mutable variable can be seen as a function that takes the mutable variable's starting value as an argument, returning a pair of the variable's final value and the function's result.
 This final value can then be passed as an argument to the next step.

 Just as the Python example uses an outer function that establishes a mutable variable and an inner helper function that changes the variable, a Lean version of the function uses an outer function that provides the variable's starting value and explicitly returns the function's result along with an inner helper function that threads the variable's value while computing the numbered tree:
 ```lean
 {{#example_decl Examples/Monads.lean numberDirect}}
 ```
-This code, like the `none`-propagating `Option` code, the `failure`-propagating `Except` code, and the log-accumulating `WithLog` code, commingles two concerns: propagating the value of the counter, and actually traversing the tree to find the result.
+This code, like the `none`-propagating `Option` code, the `error`-propagating `Except` code, and the log-accumulating `WithLog` code, commingles two concerns: propagating the value of the counter, and actually traversing the tree to find the result.
 Just as in those cases, an `andThen` helper can be defined to propagate state from one step of a computation to another.
 The first step is to give a name to the pattern of taking an input state as an argument and returning an output state together with a value:
 ```lean